 We have gratefully received the collection of historical medical items as a donation from the Devon & Exeter Medical Society.

 We now look to create an Exeter Healthcare Museum, to protect these items and bring them to the public.
 To support this work, please consider giving a donation: DONATE.

 A community in contact with heritage and our collection.

-An accredited museum that can highlight the abundance and diversity of medical history and heritage in Devon and Exeter.
+An accredited museum – Exeter Healthcare Museum -that can highlight the abundance and diversity of medical history and heritage in Devon and Exeter, the UK and beyond.

 - To establish proper care for the historic objects passed onto us, so that we may continue to learn through them and their stories.